doctrino/doctrinoscdf-datasource/plan.md

       views that has a connection to a time series view.
 Required for asset/equipment-centric selection.
 * [ ] Refactor out the filtering selection used in the SearchTab to reuse in the Variable selection to narrow down the equipment that is shown and used.
+* [ ] Add aggregation call to the Variable Editor such that the user can see how many assets/equipment that matches the filter + selected view.
+Give a warning if it is above 1000 (Search endpoint limit) and suggest the user to narrow down the filter.